Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 *S-VISSR switching from a carrier to the image broadcast at XX:59*

 #### FengYun 4 series
+***!WARNING!***
+> I can't confirm the status of either of these, if you have any information about it please let me know using the contacts at the bottom of this page.
+The satellites seem to intermittedly cease broadcasts, rarely transmit any imagery.

-- **FengYun 4A** and ~~**FengYun 4B**~~ currently broadcast a **linearly polarized LRIT** and **HRIT** signals.
+- **FengYun 4A** and **FengYun 4B** currently broadcast a **linearly polarized LRIT** and **HRIT** signals.
 The LRIT signal only broadcasts at a very poor quality (Have to confirm, but less than 4 km/px), HRIT only transmits a single unencrypted infrared channel.
 - This satellite series has been shrouded in mystery, with both satellites having transmitted xRIT in the past albeit without any live imagery.
 These broadcasts have intermittedly stopped without any acknowledgement from NSMC (Satellite operators).
 - **xRIT from Fengyun 4A currently doesn't seem to contain any imagery.**

-> I can't confirm the status of FengYun 4B, if you have any information about it please let me know using the contacts at the bottom of this page.

 ![FengYun LRIT screenshot from SatDump](../../assets/images/Radio/FengYun-LRIT.jpg) <br>
 *FengYun 4A LRIT, CC: drew0781 on Discord*